aberlanas/SMX-SOX/Unit03-FileSystems/Unit03-Task06-A-Night-AtTheOpera.md

 2. That each group of instruments can *read* those of its group, but not *write*
 3. The conductor can *read and write* all the scores (because is the conductor).
 4. The Wind on Saturn groups need to be able to make annotations (*write*) in your group.
 This prevails over the above.
-5. In the Unfinished all the scores of the instruments that begin with the letter \ "**v** \" must be able to be executed by*Others*.
+5. In the Unfinished all the scores of the instruments that begin with the letter **v** must be able to be executed by *Others*.
 6. In all the scores of the cavalcade of the Valkyries must be the phrase will appear:

     `The swift Indian bat happily ate cardillo and kiwi, while the stork played the saxophone behind the straw hut ....
 0123456789`

     and in addition the director must be able to *read, write and execute*.

-7. The symphonietta must contain an additional score, which will be will named: `TheSilencio.txt` and it should belong to anyone.
+7. The Sinfonietta must contain an additional score, which will be will named: `TheSilencio.txt` and it should belong to anyone.

 ## Task 03